 In 1990, Whoopi Goldberg was officially named an honorary member of the Harlem Globetrotters exhibition basketball team.

-In 1991, Whoopi Goldberg won an American Comedy Award for Funniest Supporting Actress in *Ghost*.
+In 1991, Whoopi Goldberg won an American Comedy Award for Funniest Supporting Actress for her role in Ghost.

-In 1993, Whoopi Goldberg defended Ted Danson after he appeared in blackface during his Friars Club roast.
-Goldberg wrote some of his jokes for the event.
+In 1993, Ted Danson appeared in blackface during his Friars Club roast; Whoopi Goldberg wrote some of his jokes for the event and defended Danson after a media furor.

-In 1993, Whoopi Goldberg won an American Comedy Award for Funniest Actress in *Sister Act*.
+In 1993, Whoopi Goldberg won an American Comedy Award for Funniest Actress for her role in Sister Act.

 In 1994, Whoopi Goldberg married union organizer Lyle Trachtenberg.

-In 1999, Whoopi Goldberg received the Gay and Lesbian Alliance Against Defamation Vanguard Award and the Women in Film Crystal Award.
+In 1999, Whoopi Goldberg received the Gay and Lesbian Alliance Against Defamation Vanguard Award for her continued work in supporting the gay and lesbian community, as well as the Women in Film Crystal Award.

 In 2001, Whoopi Goldberg became the first African-American female to receive the Mark Twain Prize for American Humor.

-In 2001, Whoopi Goldberg hosted the documentary short "The Making of A Charlie Brown Christmas" and portrayed Death in "Monkeybone".
+In 2001, Whoopi Goldberg hosted the documentary short 'The Making of A Charlie Brown Christmas' and portrayed Death in the film 'Monkeybone'.

-In 2002, Whoopi Goldberg completed the EGOT (Emmy, Grammy, Oscar, and Tony Awards) when she received the Daytime Emmy Award for "Beyond Tara: The Extraordinary Life of Hattie McDaniel" and the Tony Award for "Thoroughly Modern Millie".
+In 2002, Whoopi Goldberg completed the EGOT (Emmy, Grammy, Oscar, and Tony Awards) when she received the Daytime Emmy Award for Outstanding Special Class Special as a producer of 'Beyond Tara: The Extraordinary Life of Hattie McDaniel' and the Tony Award for Best Musical for producing 'Thoroughly Modern Millie'.
+She is the first Black woman to be an EGOT recipient.

-In July 2004, Whoopi Goldberg was involved in a controversy at a fundraiser for John Kerry at Radio City Music Hall in New York for making a sexual joke about President George W. Bush.
+In July 2004, Whoopi Goldberg was involved in controversy at a fundraiser for John Kerry where she made a sexual joke about President George W. Bush.
 As a result, Slim-Fast dropped her from their ad campaign.

-In July 2006, Whoopi Goldberg became the main host of the Universal Studios Hollywood Studio Tour.
+In July 2006, Whoopi Goldberg became the main host of the Universal Studios Hollywood Studio Tour, appearing in video clips shown to the guests.

-From August 2006, Whoopi Goldberg hosted "Wake Up with Whoopi", a nationally syndicated morning radio talk and entertainment program.
+In August 2006, Whoopi Goldberg began hosting 'Wake Up with Whoopi', a nationally syndicated morning radio talk and entertainment program.

 In 2006, Whoopi Goldberg appeared during the 20th anniversary of Comic Relief.